 Separation from biological parents can also cause trauma.
 If children have been adopted at an older age, they may still have an emotional connection and love for their biological family (even if their living situation wasn’t ideal).
 They may even have feelings of guilt or betrayal when they consider bonding with a new family.
 Patience, understanding, and unconditional love are important in these situations as well.

 Even when children are adopted at birth, there may still be some emotional trauma.
 While some children understand their adoption story quite well and don’t feel traumatized, some children struggle with the reason for placement.
 Why didn’t their biological parents want them?
 Do they love them?
 They may even doubt their worth and feel that they aren’t good enough.
 As adults, we understand that adoption placements are most often made with great love and great personal sacrifice.
-The birth parents often place children for adoption because they don’t feel that they are able to provide for their children’s needs.
+The birth parents often place children for adoption because they don’t feel that they can provide for their children’s needs.
 This is another reason that it is important to explain your child’s adoption story from the beginning.
 Remind them how much they are loved.
 Let them know that they have always been wanted.
 A healthy support system and working with a therapist can be very helpful.

-- Dealing With Comments & Questions- Every new parent has to deal with unsolicited advice and comments from well-meaning friends (and even strangers).
+– Dealing With Comments & Questions– Every new parent has to deal with unsolicited advice and comments from well-meaning friends (and even strangers).
 Those choosing to grow their families through adoption are no different.
 Sometimes this advice can be extremely helpful.
 Other times, people offer advice or give opinions that conflict with your own.
 This can cause a great deal of frustration when everyone seems to think they know what’s best for your family.
 Sometimes the best course of action is just to smile and nod and let it go.
 Other times you may feel the need to express your own personal views.
 Both of these are completely fine.
-When dealing with comments or questions that seem especially rude, don’t take it personally.
+When dealing with comments or questions that seem especially rude, don’t take them personally.
 Use those instances as an opportunity to educate others and share information that they may not have previously considered.
 Most people have good intentions, but some have poor delivery.

 Commonly Asked Questions From New Parents